- Home

 Both products use SafetyWing’s claims infrastructure, but the experience differs:

 Nomad Insurance claims: You pay upfront for medical care, then submit receipts and documentation through SafetyWing’s online portal for reimbursement.
 Claims typically take 2-4 weeks to process.
-For large hospital bills, SafetyWing can sometimes arrange direct billing, but this is not guaranteed.
+For large hospital bills, SafetyWing can sometimes arrange direct billing, but this isn’t guaranteed.
 Our own experience with a Nomad Insurance claim (detailed in our SafetyWing review) took 18 days from submission to payment.

 Remote Health claims: The process is similar — submit documentation through the portal — but Remote Health also offers direct billing with a wider network of hospitals and clinics.
 For routine care, you may be able to use in-network providers and pay only your deductible at the time of service, depending on your location.